REFEDS/eduperson/eduperson-202207.md

-eduPerson (202111)
+eduPerson (202207)
 ==================

   ------------------------------------------------------------------------------------------------------------------
-Document: refeds-eduPerson-202111
+Document: refeds-eduPerson-202207

 REFEDS Schema Board
   ----------------------------------------------------------------- ------------------------------------------------
-  **Released: 30 November 2021**
+  **Released: xx July 2022**

-  **Copyright © 2021 by Internet2 and/or the respective authors**
+  **Copyright © 2022 by Internet2 and/or the respective authors**
   Comments to: <schema-discuss@lists.refeds.org>
   ------------------------------------------------------------------------------------------------------------------

 ####

-eduPerson Object Class Specification (202111)
+eduPerson Object Class Specification (202207)
 ---------------------------------------------

 **Status of this document**

-The (202111) version of the eduPerson object class specification is described in this document.
+The (202207) version of the eduPerson object class specification is described in this document.
 This version is appropriate for adoption in a production enterprise directory service environment.